+This article originally started off life as a record of how I managed to get this working, as a lot of my posts do, but this time it appears I am foiled.
 Last week, I had 3 vCenter Servers that appeared to be happily talking to each other in Linked Mode sharing a singe Multi-site SSO domain without any real issues.
 I had a single-pane-of-glass view of all 3 and I could manage them all from the one client.

-The reason for the 3 vCenter servers was segregation of LAN and DMZ networks: vCenter001 was in the LAN, vCenter002 sat in DMZ1 and vCenter003 sat in DMZ2.
+While adding an additional vCenter Server to our Multi-Site Single Sign On instance I encountered a problem as I entered the details of the existing SSO.
+The error thrown was: User credentials are incorrect or empty.
+Provide correct credentials.
 After a couple of hours online with VMware support I took a guess at the problem.
 On the existing Single Sign On Configuration I have added the Active Directory domain DefinIT and in order to enable integrated authentication from the vSphere Client I moved it to the top of the list - this meant that System-Domain is no longer the default authentication domain.

 VMware vSphere Single Sign On (SSO) can be installed in Multi-site mode to support local sign-on to vCenters that you want to be part of the same single sign on domain - for example, if you want to install Linked-Mode and have the advantage of a single pane of glass view, but can’t risk using a single SSO instance across the WAN.
 In other words, from VMware’s blog post: Multisite deployments are where a local replica is maintained at remote sites of the primary vCenter Single Sign-On instance.